jisu-kim-stat/conformal-ti/README.md

 - `mean_conditional_content_curve_models1to5.png`
 - `pointwise_width_curve_models1to5.png`

 Model 6 is high-dimensional, so pointwise curves are excluded from the main pointwise plots.
-Its marginal and \(P_X\)-good summaries are saved separately.
+Its marginal and $P_X$-good summaries are saved separately.

 ---